AlickMitchell/alickmitchell.github.io/content/posts/eem_and_a_downed_primary_ciruit/index.md

 ```

 - Both of these scripts will continue to run in the background and are implemented when the variables change.
 For a Linux guy it's kind of like a cron job, constantly running in the background watching for the state change of set variables.

+- For the Backup link to be become the new default route, we'd have to set a static route with higher administrative number than the primary link.
+So when the Primary Circuit drops and it's removed from the routing table, the the backup route would be inserted.

 - This shows the power of EEM.
 With just a few lines of code we are able to add reliability to our network.